eikehmueller/ma32070/lectures/Notes.md

 * The bi-linear element is implemented as the class `LinearElement` in [`fem/linearelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/linearelement.py)
 * The general polynomial element is implemented as the class `PolynomialElement` in [`fem/polynomialelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/polynomialelement.py)

-These elements can be used as follows:
+If the [`finiteelements`](https://github.com/eikehmueller/finiteelements) library has been installed, these elements can be imported as follows:
 ```python
 from fem.linearelement import LinearElement
 from fem.polynomialelement import PolynomialElement